Plaenkler/DDNS-Updater/README.md

 ### Configuration

-At the first start the program creates a config file.
-The settings can be adjusted both in the user interface and in the file.
+At the first program start DDNS creates a configuration file and exits.
+The settings can be adjusted in the file or at runtime in the user interface.
 By default, the following values are set:

 ```yaml
 Port: 80